oskocak-cell/RMD/README.md

-# RMD
-RS RMD Class 2025 Week 1 Practice
+# RMD Class 2025
+This is my first GitHub repository for the Reproducibility & Model Deployment course.
+Author: Ozan Safak Kocak